-My child has Attention Deficit Disorder (ADD), is this program right for him/her?
+My child has Attention Deficit Disorder (ADD), is this program right for them?

 Our hands-on and one-on-one approach are very beneficial to students with ADD.

-My child is Learning Disabled (LD), is this program right for him/her?
+My child is Learning Disabled (LD), is this program right for them?

 Many students with learning disabilities, including students with Asperger’s Syndrome, have benefited from our program.
 We discuss each case with parents ahead of time to make sure that we will be the right match.

 All of the students that have successfully completed our program(s) have been accepted to secondary school and college; many attend their “first choice” school.
-75% of the Professional Tutoring College Coaching Class of 2020 was accepted to college, with an application acceptance rate of 79%, well above the national average.
+100% of the Professional Tutoring College Coaching Class of 2020 was accepted to college, with an application acceptance rate of 79%, well above the national average.
 Our students averaged $134,998 each in offered merit scholarships.
 We are very proud of our students and success rate!
 Please visit our Testimonials and our Honor Roll to learn more.

 Do you take out-of-state students?

 Yes, we have several students who are not local; these include DOD/Military and State Department students as well as clients who find us through word-of-mouth or the internet.
 We are able to provide all of our services through Zoom and/or FaceTime.

 Am I too late to sign up?

 This program is designed for students between 6th and 11th grades.
 If your student is in the second semester of 11th grade, we recommend our College Coaching Program.